 All the typical tapas options are available – ensaladilla, tomates aliñados, etc. You’ll pay a bit more, but there’s usually plenty of seating on the terrace and you won’t have to balance a plate and a bucket of beers while chowing down.

 - Early birds catch the tapas.
 If you’re new to Spain and not familiar with the whole tapas culture, beat the crowds and get there at 8:00.
 The staff will be much more patient and inclined to explain the what/how if you’re not in a sea of hungry patrons.

 - Slow and steady.
 This is a marathon, not a sprint.
 Rather than stuff your face in the first bar, sample one or two pinchos and move on to the next one.

 - The night doesn’t end when the tapas do.
 Thursday nights are a blast in the center.
 Stick around Calle Mendezábal, or head to local favorites like the Azotea de Benito for a digestive gintonic or Paper Club to dance off your dinner.

-Let me know if I’ve missed any of your faves and which are your top picks to picar on Thursdays.
+If you’re a Las Palmas local, let me know if I’ve missed any of your faves and which stops are your top picks to picar on Thursdays!

 © Erica Edwards and getupgetoutgetlost.com, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Erica Edwards and getupgetoutgetlost.com with appropriate and specific direction to the original